Kotlin/KEEP/proposals/KEEP-0412-unused-return-value-checker.md

 It reports every unused non-void function, and the `@discardableResult` attribute is required to stop issuing the warning.

-Based on the experience of existing linters and languages, we see that if a user declares a non-Unit return type in the function, then in most cases, the return value is intended to be used later.
+Based on the experience of existing linters and languages, we see that if a user declares a non-Unit return type in the function, then, in most cases, the return value is intended to be used later.
 Conversely, cases where a function returns something but it's acceptable to omit this value are limited to well-known and narrow scenarios, accounting for only about 15% of all functions.
 Based on this observation, it is inconvenient to place some kind of `@CheckReturnValue` annotation per function, since the majority of non-unit-returning functions (even in the Kotlin standard library) will have to be annotated with it.
 For an ergonomic and clean developer experience, the default in Kotlin has to be reversed.
-All non-unit-returning functions must be treated as requiring to use their return value by default, with the exceptions marked with some kind of 'ignorable' annotation.
+All non-unit-returning functions must be treated as requiring the use of their return value by default, with the exceptions marked with some kind of 'ignorable' annotation.

 ## Goals